 When looking for a dash cam, there are numerous sources you can purchase from.

 In some cities, you might be lucky to find a “bricks and mortar” dash cam vendor.
 These are rare but more retailers are carrying dash cams now.
-Unfortunately many local vendors sell low quality or fake dash cams.
+Unfortunately many local vendors sell low quality dash cams.
 There are some local vendors selling higher quality cams now.
 The advantage of buying from a local vendor is warranty support if something goes wrong.
 The main disadvantage is pricing.
 In many cases, the price is significantly higher than the online price (double or even more).

 Aliexpress, which is owned by Alibaba, sells a lot of dash cams as well.
 This is like a Chinese eBay.
 Unfortunately there are many unscrupulous sellers on Aliexpress.
 They do not accept Paypal and the buyer protection is limited at best.
 However there are some reputable vendors here.
 A good rule of thumb when dealing with Aliexpress is to purchase from vendors with 1000+ feedback.